nclient/NClient/README.md

 The request is considered unsuccessful if the response code is not equal to 200.
 - Custom: without pre-configuration.

-The custom client is a special case because it has no presets, so you will have to fully configure it yourself:
+The custom client is a special case because it has no presets, so you will have to fully configure it by yourself:
 ```C#
 IMyClient myClient = NClientGallery.Clients.GetCustom()
     .For<IMyClient>(host: "http://localhost:8080")